 THE RED AND WHITE BELT

-Many aspects of karate are inextricably linked to it's older sister Judo.
+Many aspects of karate are inextricably linked to its older sister Judo.

 Judo was established in 1882 by Professor Jigoro Kano.
 He named his training hall the "Ko-do-kan," or "a place to teach the path."